IbrahimTaibi/Tawa/readme AI.md

 ## What is this?

 This is a backend for a hyper-local services marketplace (like plumber/tutor finder) built with Node.js, Express, and MongoDB.
 Security is a top priority (Helmet, CORS, rate limiting, JWT, input validation).
-The project is modular and ready for advanced features (real-time chat, email notifications, etc).
+The project is modular and ready for advanced features (real-time chat, email notifications, push notifications, etc).

 ## Core Features (implemented)